opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 # ML Commons cluster settings

 To enhance and customize your OpenSearch cluster for machine learning (ML), you can add and modify several configuration settings for the ML Commons plugin in your 'opensearch.yml' file.

+To learn more about static and dynamic settings, see [Configuring OpenSearch]({{site.url}}{{site.baseurl}}/install-and-configure/configuring-opensearch/index/).

 ## ML node